-FIG. 4 is a functional block diagram of the software modules and processes of the software architecture for a preferred embodiment of the invention on the Local Computer 500, including a User Interface Setup Process 201, 35 Advertisements Display Manager 210, Screen Saver Subsystem 220, User Preference and Advertisements Database 230, Feedback Manager 240, Advertisements Feeder 250, Internet Feedback 260, Advertisement Killer 275, Scheduler 265, Internet Feeder 270, TCP/IP Polite Agent 280, TCP/IP Protocol Stack 290, and PPP-TCP/IP Over Modem Protocol
+FIG. 4 is a functional block diagram of the software modules and processes of the software architecture for a preferred embodiment of the invention on the Local Computer 500, including a User Interface Setup Process 201, 45 Advertisements Display Manager 210, Screen Saver Subsystem 220, User Preference and Advertisements Database 230, Feedback Manager 240, Advertisements Feeder 250, Internet Feedback 260, Advertisement Killer 275, Scheduler 265, Internet Feeder 270, TCP/IP Polite Agent 280, TCP/IP Protocol Stack 290, and PPP-TCP/IP Over Modem Protocol 295.

 The User Interface Setup Process 201 allows the user to configure the behavior of the system on their desktops.
-The ing and displaying Advertisements 50 from the User Preference and Advertisements Database 230.
+The Advertising Display Manager 210 is responsible for selecting and displaying Advertisements 50 from the User Preference and Advertisements Database 230.
 The Advertisements Feeder 250 adds new Advertisements 50 to the User Preference and Advertisements Database 230, while the Advertisement Killer 275 purges old Advertisements 50.
 The Scheduler 265 schedules the display of time dependent Advertisements 50, such as background wallpaper, sound only advertisements, and cursor advertisements.
 The Feedback Manager 240 sends user preferences, user statistics and feedback information to the Advertising System Server 600.
-55 The TCP/IP Protocol Stack 290 and PPP-TCP/IP Over Modem Protocol Subsystem 295 handle the lower level details of transferring information to the Network 700.
-The TCP/IP Polite Agent 280 is responsible for monitoring the communications line utilization rate and transmitting data 60 are known to those of ordinary skill in the art. during times of low communications line utilization.
+65 The TCP/IP Protocol Stack 290 and PPP-TCP/IP Over Modem Protocol Subsystem 295 handle the lower level details of transferring information to the Network 700.
+The TCP/IP Polite Agent 280 is responsible for monitoring the communications line utilization rate and transmitting data during times of low communications line utilization.